 S-57 Geo Object: Restricted area (RESARE) (A)

-S-101 Geo Feature: Restricted Area Navigational (S) (S-101 DCEG Clause 17.8)
+S-101 Geo Feature: Restricted Area (S) (S-101 DCEG Clause 17.8)

-S-101 Geo Feature: Restricted Area Regulatory (S) (S-101 DCEG Clause 17.9)

-All instances of encoding of the S-57 Object class RESARE and its binding attributes will be converted automatically to an instance of one of the S-101 Feature types Restricted Area Navigational or Restricted Area Regulatory during the automated conversion process.
+All instances of encoding of the S-57 Object class RESARE and its binding attributes will be converted automatically to an instance of the S-101 Feature types Restricted Area during the automated conversion process.
 The following requirements for S-57 encoding must be noted:

-The determination as to which of the features Restricted Area Navigational or Restricted Area Regulatory is created (or possibly both where multiple values are populated) is dependent on the value(s) of the attribute RESTRN on the S-57 RESARE Object.
-Where RESTRN is not present or is populated with an empty (null) value, the RESARE will be converted to a Restricted Area Navigational feature.
-Data Producers are advised to check encoded instances of RESARE in their ENC portfolio and ensure that RESTRN is populated as required.
+For the conversion of vessel speed limits, see clause 9.1.2.

 Maritime jurisdiction areas

 The general guidance for the encoding of maritime jurisdiction areas remains unchanged in S-101.
-See S-101 DCEG clause 16.2.
+However, in S-101 Curve has been introduced as an allowable geometric primitive for several maritime jurisdiction area Feature types, thus removing the requirement to encode a “very narrow area” instance of these Features in order to indicate a linear feature.
+Where Curve has been introduced as an allowable geometric primitive in S-101, this is indicated in the following clauses, along with any additional ENC conversion guidance.
+See also S-101 DCEG clause 16.2.

 National territories